• Skip to main content

 “Is fidgeting and stimming the same thing?”

-Read the longer answer“Is fidgeting and stimming the same thing?”
+Explore the answer“Is fidgeting and stimming the same thing?”

 energy focus movement self-regulation